HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

   	- Dual-Band 5Ghz + 2.4Ghz scanning, de-authentication
   	- 4pins GPIO 4pin GPIO (3.3V/Tx/Rx/Gnd) for firmware update, or switch different firmware
   	- FAP <Flipper App Package> installation is needed, aka copying the FAP into Flipper SD card
+  	- More info regarding the funcationality, please check <How to upgrade BW16 firmware > section of this manual

 - **Others:**
 	- USB-C Ports for onboard battery charging (A).